lizhophardt/CFP-Funding-Tool/docs/DEPLOYMENT.md

 # Quick Deployment Guide

-This guide provides quick deployment options for the Gnosis Chain wxHOPR Airdrop Service.
+This guide provides quick deployment options for the CFP Funding Tool.

 ## Prerequisites